Year 1-8 resource including English, Mathematics and Science for learning about safe road use and citizenship.

 Below is an overview of the resource, including introductory activity, curriculum plan, learning intentions and key competencies self-assessment rubrics.

 Also below is a collection of five sample activities.
-These activities offer an opportunity to introduce students to the “wicked transport problems” that face road users seeking safer journeys on local roads.
+These activities offer an opportunity to introduce students to the “wicked transport problems” that face road users on local roads.

 Students can compare local roads and road users, using poetry or visual texts.
-They can write to an author or poet about safer journeys for road users.
+They can write to an author or poet about safer choices and behaviours for road users.
 They can create a visual text for road engineers, architects and builders about a bike shed or a futuristic liveable street.

 Students can survey road users to find out what people think about a local road, then classify and analyse the answers.
 They can also calculate how much land area is taken up by carparking and investigate what hazards carparks may introduce.